 First Things First: Verify the Debt is Yours

-Get to the bottom of the tale: The federal Consumer Financial Protection Bureau recommends finding out who the original creditor was, and when and how the debt was incurred and how much the balance is, including a breakdown of interest and fees.
+- Find out who the original creditor was, when and how the debt was incurred and how much the balance is, including a breakdown of interest and fees.
 Also, be sure to secure the debt collector’s name, address, and telephone number.

-Ask up front, and the collector is obligated to send written validation to you within five days.
-Then you have 30 days to challenge the accuracy or dispute the debt.
-Absent a successful challenge, the collector has the right to conclude the debt is valid.
+- When you receive written validation, you have 30 days to challenge the accuracy or dispute the debt.
+If you don’t mount a successful challenge, the collector has the right to conclude the debt is valid.

-If everything else proves out — it’s you and you incurred the debt — also make certain the claim is being made within the statute of limitations.
+Once you are sure it’s your debt, make certain the claim is being made within the statute of limitations.
 Time limits differ from state to state, and for different types of debt, but it’s between three and six years in most states.